jar398/listtools/doc/diff-tool-notes.md

 record.
 Unambiguous matches can be based on any key-like field, but if no field allows a unique match, no match is made at all.

+Things to note:
+  - a synonym can match either a synonym or an accepted
+  - a subspecies might match a species or synonym, if not better option is available

+For example, a record in checklist A with `canonicalName` _Saguinus labiatus thomasi_ (a subspecies) could record-match to a record with `canonicalName` _Saguinus thomasi_ in B, but only if _Saguinus thomasi_ does not occur in A (which it probably does not).

 ## Tipward record matches

-Record matches include both those for tips (usually species or subspecies) and internal nodes (usually higher taxa).
+Record matches include both those for tips (usually species, subspecies, or synonyms) and internal nodes (usually higher taxa).
 Matching must begin with just the tips since species can get moved from one genus or family to another, making higher taxon names unreliable.

+For purposes of this analysis, synonyms are treated the same as other descendants.
+For example, if a species S has a synonym T that is a record match to T', then T to T' will be a tipward record match, while S isn't.

 So, there is a scan over each of the two inputs checklists to find the "most tipward" record matches, which form a subset of the complete